vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/advanced-components/vtex-store-form.md

 ## Configuration

-> ⚠️ Before configuring the Store Form block in your theme, make sure you've already configure a <strong>JSON schema in Master Data</strong>, otherwise the client form won't be properly saved.
+> ⚠️ Before configuring the Store Form block in your theme, make sure you've already configure a **JSON schema in Master Data**, otherwise the client form won't be properly saved.
 To more info, access the recipe on [Creating forms for your store users](https://vtex.io/docs/recipes/templates/creating-a-native-form-for-your-store-users/).

 1. Add `store-form` app to your theme's dependencies in the `manifest.json`, for example: